danieljrmay/backdrop-container/backdrop-add-on-devel/backdrop-image/README.md

 This directory contains the files used to create the `backdrop-add-on-devel-backdrop-image`.
-This is an image based on the latst version of `fedora` with `httpd`, `php` and what should be the latest release of backdrop installed.
+This is an image based on the latst version of `fedora` with `httpd`, `php` and what *should be* the latest release of backdrop installed.

 Here’s a little explaination about what each file is for:

-* `backdrop-add-on-devel.conf` is the apache configuration file.
+* `backdrop-add-on-devel.conf` is the apache configuration file for the image.
+* `configure-backdrop-add-on-devel-backdrop.service` defines a
+  `systemd` service which executes the `configure-backdrop-add-on-devel-backdrop.bash` script one-time only.
 * `configure-backdrop-add-on-devel-backdrop.bash` is a script which
   configures the backdrop installation by modifying `settings.php`.
-* `configure-backdrop-add-on-devel-backdrop.service` defines a
-  `systemd` service which executes the `configure-backdrop-add-on-devel-backdrop.bash` script one-time only.
 * `create-backdrop-add-on-devel-backdrop-image.bash` a script which
   creates the image using various `buildah` commands.